The Life Sciences Law Review: Mexico

 v Pre-market clearance

-If the product is considered safe, the registration is issued and the products can be manufactured, imported and marketed in Mexico.
+If the product is considered safe, registration is issued and the products can be manufactured, imported and marketed in Mexico.
 As an alternative to the general registration process, this information can be pre-reviewed by a private authorised entity, and a fast-track registration may be granted.
 This kind of registration is also available for products holding MA in jurisdictions with which mutual recognition agreements have been executed.

 Both Mexican and foreign laboratories that manufacture pharmaceutical products may obtain MA.
 For medical devices, it is not necessary to have manufacturing premises in Mexico or abroad to obtain MA; however, the requesting party must be registered with COFEPRIS and provide the required documents.

 In November 2020, the Executive Branch ordered the Ministry of Health and COFEPRIS to issue the corresponding marketing authorisations for diverse regulated products within a five-day period following the filing of the corresponding dossier.
 This order and express issuance of the corresponding MA will depend on the existence of an MA issued by other countries with mutual recognition agreements and that the complete dossier is duly filed.
+Likewise, during the last year, a number of administrative provisions regarding the facilitation of these procedures have been issued, whether recognising foreign authorities' authorisations or criterion or providing the requesting parties with the possibility to provide the required information and documents in less formalistic manners and even after the corresponding authorisation has been granted.

 vi Regulatory incentives